matehuszarik/ng-seed/README.md

 # ng-seed
-Seed project for enterprise-grade Angular applications without test files.
+Seed project for Angular (5) projects without test files.

 This project was generated with [angular-cli](https://github.com/angular/angular-cli) `--minimal` flag.
 The cli is configured to not generate `.spec` files and use inline-styles where possible.